 This subsection is incomprehensible in its present form and should be re-drafted.
-It demonstrates that the person(s) responsible for the drafting lack understanding of the applicable law and the relevant legal principles.
+It demonstrates that the drafters lack understanding of the applicable law and the relevant legal principles.

 Presumably, what is intended is to make provision for the so-called first-sale doctrine (or exhaustion).
 On this assumption, what the sub-section should say is something along the following lines: